ldthomas/apg-js-examples/README.md

 ## Installation

-Use the normal installation procedure,
+Use the normal installation procedure.
+For example, to install locally in the current directory,

 ```
+npm init
-npm install apg-js-examples
+npm install apg-js-examples --save
+cd node_modules
+npm run
 ```

-apg-js will be installed in `./node_modules`
+Note that `npm run` will display a list of all the example scripts.

 ## Description